Health HQ Insider

 Seasonal inputs (light, cold, food availability) alter your physiology:

-But most hide the signals that would otherwise tell our bodies to adapt.
+Most people HIDE the exact signals that would otherwise tell our bodies to adapt.
 We insulate ourselves in the same indoor environment year-round: conditioned air, artificial light, the same goyslop diet.

 How much of modern dysfunction is a byproduct of biological disrhythm?
 There’s a reason Iceland has the highest rates of suicide and it’s not just because “it’s cold”.

-Our biology is incredibly adaptive, but only if we give it the right signals.
+Our biology is incredibly adaptive, but its contingent on signals.
+No signal, no adaptation.

 Winter should not be something that you “get through”.
 It is an opportunity to THRIVE.
 You need to take every season by the balls.
 If you aren’t getting stronger, smarter, and more capable every winter, you’ve missed the plot.

 This protocol serves as a blueprint for how to dominate the winter months.
 How to take advantage of the cold and darkness to build a better you.
-Follow this and you can actually capitalize on the biological changes of winter while everybody else is just trying to get through.
+A guide for you to capitalize on the changes of winter while everybody else is just trying to get through.

 Growing up in Minnesota made me hate winter.
-It was still dark when I left for school and dark by the time I got home.
+Dark when I left for school and dark by the time I got home.
 No wonder I was on Zoloft.
 I’d wake up, turn on a bunch of bright lights, eat an Eggo, run straight to my car, sit under fluorescent lights for 6 hours, eat prison food for lunch then drive home.
-At home, I’d work on my medium screen (computer), taking intermittent breaks to look at my small screen (phone), then wind down by staring at my big screen (TV).
+At home, I’d study on my medium screen (computer), taking intermittent breaks to look at my small screen (phone), then wind down by staring at my big screen (TV).

 No wonder I felt like shit.
 At no point did I go outside, eat seasonally, or get any sunlight.
 My brain was sending “wtf” signals and I don’t blame it.